St. Paul, Minnesota - 1926

 Then fate pulled me back to the dark side of Gus’ world, the most dangerous place I could be.

 The silky fabric of my evening dress shimmered; Cartier diamonds sparkled on my neck and ears.
+My hair had been meticulously styled in soft, marcel waves and spit curls.
 I freshened my skin with a spritz of Parisian perfume, humming a tune as I waited for my escorts to arrive.

 The shiny black Rolls Royce Phantom arrived at Mamma’s house at seven o’clock that evening.
 The epitome of elegance and wealth, the long, shiny vehicle looked strangely out of place in Mamma’s modest neighborhood on the east side of St. Paul.
-An armored touring car carrying a cadre of bodyguards, sat close behind it.
+An armored touring car carrying a cadre of bodyguards with Tommy guns sat close behind it.

 “They’re here!” my fourteen-year-old sister, Francie, exclaimed, waving to Harv and Marv Katzenbaum from the living room window.
-Her long flaxen braids fell to her waist as she whirled around and stared at me longingly.
-“I wish I could go with you.
+Her long flaxen braids fell to her waist as she whirled around and stared at me longingly through wide blue eyes.
+“I wish I could go with you, Char.
 I want to wear a pretty dress and shawl like yours!”

 I wished I could take her with me to give her a much-needed respite from our family issues, but minors weren’t allowed where I was going.
-Mrs. Olson, our neighbor, usually took care of Mamma and my son, Julien, when I had to go out.
-Unfortunately, she had a cold tonight, so Francie had agreed to take her place and earn the dollar I would have paid to Mrs. Olson.
+Mrs. Olson, our neighbor, usually took care of Mamma and my son, Julien, when I had to leave the house on errands.
+Unfortunately, she had a cold today, so Francie had agreed to take her place and earn the dollar I would have paid to Mrs. Olson.

-I retouched my lips with Max Factor lipstick from a new tube I’d just purchased in cherry red matte then went into Mamma’s bedroom, a small, corner room on the main floor to say goodbye.
+I retouched my lips with Max Factor lipstick from a new tube I’d just purchased in cherry red matte—my favorite color.
+Then I went into Mamma’s bedroom, a small, corner room on the main floor to say goodbye.
 She lay in her bed, pale and tired, listening to the radio.
 Mamma had been ill with a bad heart for as long as I could remember.
 In high school, I’d struggled to support her by working as a housekeeper at Finnegan’s Hotel.
-After I married Gus, we wanted to take her into our home, but she begged us to stay in her own place and hang onto what little independence she had.
-After Gus died, I closed up my mansion on Summit Avenue and moved back into her little house.
-Until Mamma left this world, my place was with her, taking care of her.
+Once I married Gus, we wanted to take her into our home, but she begged us to stay in her own place and hang onto what little independence she had.
+After Gus died, I closed up our mansion on Summit Avenue and moved back into Mamma’s little house.
+Until Mamma left this world my place was to stay with her and take care of her.
 She and Francie were the only family little Julien and I had.